Why Employee Engagement Starts Before Day One

 Promoting Work-Life Balance

-Compressed work weeks enable employees to work fewer days or reduced hours, contributing to better work-life balance.
+Compressed work weeks enable employees to work fewer days or reduced hours, contributing to a better work-life balance.
 Encouraging employees to disconnect after work hours can promote a healthier work-life balance.
 Effective communication about wellness programs is crucial for ensuring employee participation and satisfaction.

 Enhancing Communication and Feedback